Temptin/SkypeExport/src/SkypeExport/_gccbuild/macosx/README.md

 The SkypeExport binary is created in the release folder, and is a Universal 32/64bit Intel Binary usable on OS X.

+You can change the boost location by changing the setting LOCAL=/usr/local in ./build_macosx.sh.
+In case of problems, you can fix the architecture setting ARCH in the same file.